xenondice/317/README.md

 ```
 induvidual-moving-average
 ```
 Stores all the neural data for the past n cycles.
-Then calculates the standard diviation and average for each neural node and sets the low cap to `average - diviation` and high to `average + diviation`.
+Then calculates the standard deviation and average for each neural node and sets the low cap to `average - 2*deviation` and high to `average + 2*deviation`.
 This causes the program to display any neural activity for each node relative to itself without the need for manual adjustment.
 This program was made since the neural data nodes tends to have an unevenly distributed amount of activity, so a global high and low will result in some nodes constantly being off or on.
 High and low color can be changed using `--colors` (default: `blue` and `red`).

 ### Moving average
 ```
 moving-average
 ```
-Calculates the standard diviation and the average for each cycle and stores them.
-It then takes the average of the last n values and sets the low cap to `average - diviation` and high to `average + diviation`.
+Calculates the standard deviation and the average for each cycle and stores them.
+It then takes the average of the last n values and sets the low cap to `average - deviation` and high to `average + deviation`.
 This causes the LED colors to represent the dynamic area of the neural data.
 No manual adjustment required.
 High and low color can be changed using `--colors` (default: `blue` and `red`).

 ### Intensity
 ```